Sign In / Sign Out

 Sexual misconduct is a complex and painful experience which often requires a combination of legal, medical, psychological and academic information.
 Victims and survivors may wish to have a confidential conversation about their options and what steps they would like to take next.
 There are resources both on and off campus that offer confidential support.
 Please note, accessing confidential resources does not mean a report has been filed.
 You can find more information about reporting the incident in the Resources section.

-ASU Counseling Services offers confidential time-limited professional counseling and crisis services for students experiencing emotional concerns, problems in adjusting, and other factors that affect their ability to achieve their academic and personal goals.
-ASU Counseling can talk with you or someone you know confidentially about experiences of sexual and relationship violence and connect you with those services at ASU or in the community.
+ASU Counseling Services can talk with you or someone you know confidentially about experiences of sexual and relationship violence and connect you with those services at ASU or in the community.
+Student employees are encouraged to contact us for mental health support.

-ASU Health Services is dedicated to the well-being and educational success of each individual student by providing high quality health care that is accessible, affordable, and compassionate.
-For victims and survivors of sexual violence, this means understanding the unique needs of each individual and talking with them about their healthcare options such as testing for pregnancy and sexually transmitted infections.
+ASU Health Services is dedicated to understanding the unique needs of each individual victim and survivor and talking with them about their healthcare options such as testing for pregnancy and sexually transmitted infections.

-ASU Victim Advocates are housed in the ASU Police Department but are available to meet victims and survivors anywhere on campus to talk about your options.
-Victim advocates can assist filing for an order of protection, provide more information about forensic exams and the legal reporting process and can connect you with campus and community resources.
+ASU Victim-Survivor Advocates are housed in the ASU Counseling and Health Services, but are available to meet victims and survivors anywhere on campus.
+Victim-Survivor advocates can assist with filing for an order of protection, provide more information about forensic exams and the legal reporting process and can connect you with campus and community resources.

-The Employee Assistance and Employee Wellness team’s focus is to support the health and well-being of the ASU workforce.
-EAO offers programs and services for employees, managers, leaders and groups to educate, inform, assess, support, screen, refer and provide brief interventions on a wide range of behavioral health topics that can impact both individuals and teams.
+The Employee Assistance and Employee Wellness team supports the health and well-being of the ASU workforce.
 All services provided by EAO are confidential, including those related to harassment or violence regardless of whether it occurs on campus or off.

 EMPACT’s ASU dedicated hotline offers crisis support for students 24 hours a day, 7 days a week.
 Trained crisis intervention specialists can provide confidential support to victims and survivors.